bradylowe/Root-PMT-Fit-With-Machine-Learning/README.md

 # Root-PMT-Fit-With-Machine-Learning
 A collection of python code (with MySQL) to classify the outputs of a powerful fitting algorithm as either "good fit" or "bad fit" to the data.
+This model evaluates the visual aspects of the output of the fitting algorithm, a png like the one I look at.

 This project gets its dataset by using Cern Root C++ program suite for very rigorous mathematical fitting.
 In this repository, I only include the results.
 To see how these